elba-docker/radvisor/docs/collecting.md

 # Runtime Statistics Collection - cgroup v1

+> **Note**: this document contains information about the cgroup v1 collector implementation.
+For information about the statistics collection mechanisms used with cgroup v2, see collecting_cgroup_v2.md.

 Runtime statistics for each Docker container are taken from the virtual files for each container's cgroup, located at `/sys/fs/cgroup/<subsystem>/docker/<container id>/file`.

 More information is available at the Docker wiki: [Runtime metrics](https://docs.docker.com/config/containers/runmetrics/).